art-dot-git/zork-client/README.md

 ### Github Configuration
 The bot requires a [Personal Github Access Token](https://github.com/blog/1509-personal-api-tokens) to function.

-Additionally, if you are running the bot as a server that automatically merges pull requests, you must setup a Github webook on the game repo that points to where the bot will be publically accessible.
+Additionally, if you are running the bot as a server that automatically merges pull requests, you must setup a Github webhook on the game repo that points to where the bot will be publicly accessible.
 This webhook should send pull request events.

 ### Running